Nike's next-season styles are up to 25% off right now

 Shoe Nike Air Max 90 QS ($71.97, originally $110; nike.com)

 If you wore these yourself in the ‘90s, guess what?
 It’s the next generation’s turn now.
-These classics get a modern lift with cool new color combos and up-to-date cushioning for super-comfortable all-day wear.
+These classics get a modern lift with cool new color combos and up-to-date cushioning for super comfortable all-day wear.

-Nike DRI-Fit Shorts ($22.97, originally $28; nike.com)
+Nike Dri-Fit Shorts ($22.97, originally $28; nike.com)

-These might be a next-season style, but they’re just in time for summer’s hottest days: They live up to Nike DRI-Fit’s legendary job of wicking away sweat, plus these have pockets, too.
+These might be a next-season style, but they’re just in time for summer’s hottest days: They live up to Nike Dri-Fit’s legendary job of wicking away sweat, plus these have pockets.

 For more great Nike deals, check out CNN Coupons.